 Further information can be found in the:

 A wiki Web site operates on a principle of collaborative trust.
 The simplest wiki programs allow users to create and edit content.
 The best known example of a wiki Web site is Wikipedia.
-The CSU WIKI is a community space where all three of our facilities and DLT have collaborated to provide learning and teaching information that support staff.
+The Charles Sturt University WIKI is a community space where all three of our facilities and DLT have collaborated to provide learning and teaching information that support staff.

-This video provides a brief overview of the CSU WIKI
+This video provides a brief overview of the Charles Sturt University WIKI

-At CSU we are committed to prepare graduates for the future world of life and work.
+At Charles Sturt University we are committed to prepare graduates for the future world of life and work.
 We use workplace learning (WPL) as a powerful learning and teaching strategy to help students become future professionals and enhance their employability skills and practice capabilities.

 There are also a number of documents that inform a good WPL program: